 Research at Library and Archives Canada

-A complex series of legislation, beginning with the Manitoba Act of 1870, provided for the settlement of claims arising from Aboriginal rights to land in western Canada.
+A complex series of legislation, beginning with the Manitoba Act of 1870, provided for the settlement of claims arising from Indigenous rights to land in western Canada.
 The Manitoba claims cover the period from 1870 to 1885.
 Those for the Northwest Territories, which included present-day Saskatchewan and Alberta, cover the period from 1885 to 1906.

 Many of the records generated by the Department of the Interior (RG 15) and the Claims Commissions contain genealogical information about the claimants, such as date and place of birth, and the names of parents, spouse and children.